MayankGoel28/GriceanMaxmemes/Report.md

 ### Approach 2

-We have used a pre trained model, gpt-2 by openai for initializing the network.
+We have used GPT-2 by openai for initializing the new neural network.
+We now use our dataset for IIIT confessions to make the GPT-2 model adapt to our dataset.
+We then follow the same approach as above.

-Again, for one final layer of checking, we pass the database through a python script, and then convert the resultant final data in json format for displaying it on the website.

 ## Website